opentox/loael-paper/loael.md

 Finally the local RF model is applied to [predict the activity](https://github.com/opentox/lazar/blob/loael-paper.submission/lib/model.rb#L194-L272) of the query compound.
-The RMSE of bootstrapped local model predictions is used to construct 95\% prediction intervals at 1.96*RMSE.
+The root-mean-square error (RMSE) of bootstrapped local model predictions is used to construct 95\% prediction intervals at 1.96*RMSE.
 The width of the prediction interval indicates the expected prediction accuracy.
 The "true" value of a prediction should be with 95\% probability within the prediction interval.

 If RF modelling or prediction fails, the program resorts to using the [weighted